 For those not in the know, I’m a student at Lambda School’s Full-Stack Web Development program (Read more here).
-In short, Lambda School is an online learning company offering 30-week programs in web development, data science, and iOS development, all of which are free until you get a job.
+In short, Lambda School offers 30-week programs in web development, data science, and iOS development, all of which are free until you get a job.
 If you don’t get a job, they don’t get paid.

-From minute one, the instruction sessions were filled to the brim with new concepts and theory, interspersed with the occasional practice assignment.
+From minute one, we were bombarded with concepts, theory and demos, interspersed with the occasional practice assignment.
 After a while, you become oh-so-grateful for a quick five-minute break.
 Trust me on this one.
 Honestly, I feel for the people who are brand new to programming.
 Some concepts or theory would pop up that I genuinely had never heard of before.
 Google, MDN, and I became fast friends over the course of the week.

-If I were to summarize Lambda's approach to learning, it would have to be ‘Practice Makes Perfect.
+If I were to summarize Lambda's approach to learning, it would be ‘Practice Makes Perfect.
 So Practice A F*ckton'.
-And if practice somehow doesn't make perfect, at least it doesn't produce Syntax Errors.
+And if practice somehow doesn't make perfect, at least it doesn't produce errors.
 Which is good enough for me.
 I feel like a monkey most of the time when stuck behind the keyboard, so I might as well make sure that I'm a damn good code monkey. ¯\_(ツ)_/¯

 I personally enjoyed the change of pace compared to the first two weeks.
-The immediate gratification of having your console log the correct result or your function returning the desired array is very visceral after the countless hours spent on HTML and CSS during the first two weeks, it felt great to actually be programming and working through proper algorithms.
+The immediate gratification of having your algorithm return the correct result or your function returning the desired array is amazing.
+After the countless hours spent on HTML and CSS during the first two weeks, it felt great to actually be programming and working through proper algorithms.

 As I mentioned last week, my current laptop was not up to the task.
 It was struggling to keep up with even the most basic functions.
 Opening a code editor would take the better part of a minute.
 No bueno.

-Lambda School actually gave me a MacBook Pro!
-Sure it's refurbished and it's a loaner, but who the hell cares?
-Honestly, I'm not in a position to shill out $800+ for a new laptop at this point in time.
+Lambda School actually loaned me a MacBbook Pro!
+Sure it's refurbished and has a couple of dents, but who the hell cares?
+Honestly, I'm not in a position to shill out $1,000+ for a laptop right now.
 One of the Student Success Coordinators, Kevin, reached out to me.
 He explained Lambda's loaner-policy and he encouraged me to apply.
-For a bit, I felt too proud to admit I needed it.
-I also didn't want to take the opportunity away from students that might need it more.
-As soon as it was clear the situation was untenable, Kevin and the rest of Lambda was right there to help out.
+I hesitated for a couple of days.
+I didn't want to take the opportunity away from students that might need it more.
+As soon as it was clear the situation was untenable, I accepted and Kevin was right there to help out.
 Thanks Kevin - if you ever do make your way to the Netherlands, I owe you a beer!

-Now that I've had a couple of days to get used to it though, I can definitely tell what the hype is all about.
+Now that I've had it for a couple of days, I can definitely tell what the hype is all about.
 Once you get the hang of it, the entire operating system is really intuitive and sleek.
-Not to mention that it makes dealing with the Command Line Interface infinitely easier.
+Not to mention that it makes dealing with the terminal infinitely easier.

-As most people are curious about the exact things we learn at Lambda, I’ve listed them all down here.
-I guess it also makes for a good roadmap for others trying to do something similar by themselves.
+As most people are curious about the exact curriculum at Lambda School, I’ve listed most of the topics down here.
+I guess it also makes for a good roadmap if others try to do something similar by themselves.